 Then again, we didn’t chat for a long time.
 Soon, my internal exams and semester exams were approaching so I deactivated my Facebook account as I used to do at the time of my major exams.

 My semester exams started in the first week of December and continued till the third week of the month.
 After the semester, I re-activated my Facebook account again and started spending the free time again on Facebook.
-Next day, she sent me a message, “Where were you have been for so long?
+Next day, she sent me a message, “Where have you been for so long?
 I was searching for you one day to chat with you.”
 I then replied her that I was having my exams so I had de-activated my account.
 Since then again we started chatting with each other, this time more regularly as we both were free and the winter break was going on.
 Soon, we came to know about each other’s likes, dislikes, hobbies and a little about each other’s personality.
 During this time only, she revealed me about her love for writing poems, and I being an aspiring author had a natural attraction towards literary things asked her to show me few of her poems.
 Next day onwards, she started posting her poems on her Facebook wall for everyone to read.
 I too used to read her poems and give my honest reviews.
 I had seen many young poets writing poems, but the amount of feelings and emotions she put in her poems was simply unparalleled and cannot be explained in words.
 Her poems were awe-inspiring to me.
-I just fall in love with her poems.
+I just fell in love with her poems.
 Since then, whenever she posted any poem on Facebook I never forgot to read and praise her composition.
 This continued for about 3-4 months while we used to chat with each other also quite frequently.

 Then came the day of my birthday.
 Generally, on my birthdays, my family used to go to Mathura-Vrindavan for visit, I didn’t open my Facebook account even once in the whole day, till I returned home at night.
 At night, when I opened my account, I found three poems in my inbox sent by her, all having themes relating to love and pain.
 I read all the poems and send my reviews to her.
 Before that day, she had never sent a poem to my inbox, earlier she only used to post poems only on the common wall.
 Although, initially I ignored the fact but in the next few days her every poem was becoming more painful as if she wanted to say something to me through her poems which she couldn’t speak to me directly.
 This thing created a query in my mind that had she fallen in love with me.
 I then started observing each of her statuses and posts more importantly and felt that what I was thinking was quite right.
 To be honest with myself, I already liked her, but I was in a confusion that whom I liked more she or her poems.